L’installation d’une unité plancher-plafond sur la Rive-Nord a-t-elle vraiment un impact sur la qualité d’air ? (données réelles incluses)

 • Homeowners with limited wall space

-• Check eligibility for available grants
+• Verification of eligibility for subsidies

-• Noise level of the unit when operating
+• Operating noise level of the unit

 Why trust AirGreen for this type of installation on the North Shore?

-• Thorough analysis of customer needs
+• In-depth analysis of needs

 • Selection of the optimal equipment (Daikin 24,000 BTU)